Skip to main content

 - "8080:8080"

-• Replace [your_username] with your actual username in the above configuration.
+• Replace [username] with your actual username.

-• You can modify the external port mapping here, for example, change it to: "18080:8080".
+• You can modify the external port mapping if needed, for example: "18080:8080".

 Create a configuration file: